Motorradreise Packliste: Was du wirklich brauchst

 • Tank bag with map compartment or phone holder

-• Tie-down straps, Rokstraps, or cargo net
+• Straps, Rokstraps, or luggage net

 • Rain cover for bags